 And, I haven’t.

-Short or tight skirts are the same.
+Anyway, back to my point.
+Short or tight skirts are all the same.
 You can’t walk properly in them or move around in them without fear of flashing your undies to everyone.
 Underwire bras, oh.my.God.
 Get them off of me!
 If you put a wire, let’s say, around your leg, there’s no way in hell you would think that’s comfortable.
 But, put a wire under your boob to push it up and somehow that’s ok?
 Nope… just nope.
 And, I think high heels are so far off the comfort radar that they almost didn’t make this post.

 Even some stretchy material active wear type clothing can be tight and restrictive!
 I bought some 3/4 length black exercise pants and I actually couldn’t do yoga in them properly.
 The fabric felt so icky and they were sliding down my butt!
 I put on my Indian cotton baggy pants and it felt sooooo much better.